The Identify API is only available to Business plan customers.

 - The first parameter should always contain the string value "identify".

 - The third is a series of key-value pairs inside an object.
+The key provides the User Attribute name, and the value defines both the type of a User Attribute and its value for that user.

-The values passed into this call must come from your own site’s code base.
+The values passed into this call must come from your own site’s codebase.
 These values could be pulled directly from your servers or generated client-side.

 Once sent to Hotjar, these attributes and the values for each user are stored on Hotjar’s servers.
 Each time a call to Identify is made, the values stored on Hotjar’s servers will be replaced with the most recent values for these attributes.